rockiger/akiee/backlog.md

 # Wookiee
+## TODO As the user I want to see all my todo's after livewookie is started, that I can begin with my work instantly.
 ## TODO As a user I want to change the state of a task with a simple action, that I can easyly check my task without switching to the editor and breaking my flow.
 ## TODO As a task planner I want to add due markers to a task, that I know when I have to finish them
 - [ ] Due Mark is recognised by the markdown theme and based on org-modes